faucetsdn/daq/docs/validator.md

 validator dynamically chooses the sub-schema based off of message parameters.
 There's currently two schemas available, defined in the `schemas/` subdirectory:
 * `simple`, which is really just there to make sure the system works.
-* [`udmi`](../schemas/udmi/README.md), which is a building-oriented schema for data collection.
+* [`UDMI`](../schemas/udmi/README.md), which is a building-oriented schema for data collection.

 ## Validation Mechanisms

-There are several different ways to run the validator depending on your specific objective, outlined below.
+There are several different ways to run the validator depending on your specific objective:
+* Local File Validation
+* Integration Testing
+* PubSub Stream Validation

 ### Local File Validation